notsatan/auto-sub/README.md

 auto-sub ["/path/to/root"] [flags]
 ```

-Note: In the command, the only part required is the path to the root (or source) directory.
+Note: While using *auto-sub*, the only input required is the path to the root (or source) directory.
 This path can be provided as an argument, **or** through a the [root flag](#miscellaneous-flags).

-### Flags
+## Flags

-Flags can help you fine-tune the workings of *auto-sub* to match your requirements, for example as ignoring a particular file, or ignoring any file that meets a regex pattern, and more.
+Flags can help you fine-tune the workings of *auto-sub* to match your requirements, for example, ignoring a particular file, or ignoring any file that meets a regex pattern, and more.

 This section is a comprehensive list of valid flags for *auto-sub*.
 Some flags have two different versions, i.e. the normal flag, and a shorthand version - both of these versions can be used interchangably as required.